Outer-Wilds-New-Horizons/new-horizons/docs/src/content/docs/start-here/creating-an-addon.md

 To get started, you'll need to click the green "Use This Template" button on [the New Horizons addon template](https://github.com/xen-42/ow-new-horizons-config-template) GitHub repository.

-- Set the Name to your username followed by a dot (`.`), followed by your mod's name in PascalCase (no spaces, new words have capital letters).
-So for example if my username was "Test" and my mod's name was "Really Cool Addon", I would name the repo `Test.ReallyCoolAddon`.
+- Set the name to be something informative, likely the name of your mod.
+Once you submit your mod to the Outer Wilds Mod Database it is best to not change this name, so choose wisely.
+Note that this name will not appear in the mod manager or website, that comes later.
 - The description is what will appear in the mod manager under the mod's name, you can always edit this later
 - You can set the visibility to what you want; But when you go to publish your mod, it will need to be public